RafaelOfEldor/ecommerce-app/README.md

 # ecommerce-app
-An ecommerce website using spring boot + postgreSQL + react, deployed through AWS ECS with docker.
+An ecommerce website using spring boot + postgreSQL + react + docker.

+Working on deploying through AWS ECS.

 Made to improve and display my spring boot backend skills, as well as learn some docker and AWS.